John A. Mirisch

-John A. Mirisch (February 15, 1963.
-Los Angeles, California) is an American politician and former film studio executive.
+John A. Mirisch (born February 15, 1963 in Los Angeles, California) is an American politician and former film studio executive.
 He is currently a city council member of Beverly Hills, California.
 He also served as mayor from 2013 to 2014, from 2016 to 2017, and from 2019 to 2020.

 Early life

 John A. Mirisch was born to a prominent family in Beverly Hills.
 He has a brother and a step-sister, the daughter of his mother's second husband Leonard Goldberg.
 His grandfather, Harold Mirisch, alongside his great-uncles Walter Mirisch (1921-2023) and Marvin Mirisch (1918–2002), founded the Mirisch Company in 1957.
 He attended Hawthorne Elementary and Beverly Hills High School, graduating in 1981.
 He graduated from Yale University magna cum laude in 1985.

 Career

 Mirisch began his career at 20th Century Fox.
 He later worked as managing director of the Austrian office of United International Pictures, following by the Swedish office.
 He served on the boards of the Austrian and Swedish Film Distributors' Associations and the Swedish Academy Awards Selection Committee.
 He worked as an executive both at IMAX and at Paramount Pictures.

 Mirisch was elected to the Beverly Hills City Council in 2009.
 As councilor, he opposed plans to annex Holmby Hills, Los Angeles as part of the city of Beverly Hills.
 He served as vice mayor of Beverly Hills in 2012, and became mayor for the first time in 2013.

-During his tenure as mayor, Mirisch established the Sunshine Task Force to improve local governmental transparency and public participation.
-He has also spearheaded the Beverly Hills Cultural Heritage Commission to honor the city's rich history and architectural legacy.
 His first term ended in March 2014, when Lili Bosse was sworn in as mayor.

 Mirisch served his second term as mayor from March 2016 to March 2017 and began his third term as mayor in March 2019.

+In June 2019, Mirisch supported a ban on the sale of tobacco products in the city.

+Mirisch was re-elected to an unprecedented fourth term in 2022.

+In August 2023, Mirisch asked the city council to probe Hamad bin Jassim bin Jaber Al Thani, the former Qatari prime minister and owner of the Maybourne Beverly Hills hotel, citing allegations of terrorism enablement.
+In 2025, Mirisch participated in protests in front of the hotel that raised concerns of Qatari support for Hamas.

+In April 2025, Mirisch was sworn in as the vice mayor of Beverly Hills.
+In August 2025, Mirisch supported an effort to fly the flag of Israel inside of all Beverly Hills public school campuses and facilities.